jaybarra/jaybarra/README.md

 I am a software developer.

-My interests lie in functional and concurrent programming.
-Most of my tinkering ends up integrated into my [personal website](https://draconic-systems.com).
+My interests lie in functional and concurrent programming and data science.
+Most of my tinkering ends up integrated into my [personal website](https://alta-barra.com).

 In all my endeavors, I strive to combine technical prowess with thoughtful design, aiming to make useful and well-built tools.